 If you find a plan that is the right fit for your apartment but has a longer lease, go for it!

-Texas law protects you from any early termination fees when you move out before the end of your electricity plan contract.
+Texas law protects you from any early termination fees when you move out before your electricity plan contract ends.

 A longer contract could save you hundreds of dollars a year, and you won’t have to worry about moving at the end of your lease.